 - Have a guest speaker/teacher come in one Friday a month.
-For instance, if you are covering ethnic dances or dance history in dance class, ask a Folklorico dancer, American Indian dancer, a Clogger, African Dance, Polynesian dance, a Square dance group, etc. to come introduce their genre to your classes.
-Often there are students in your school who can perform ethnic dances.
-Utilize them as a resource. - When covering musical production numbers, have the choir teacher come to teach them the singing/vocal parts so they can get the true feeling of performing in the "chorus" of a musical (ex.
-"Annie", "Its a Hard Knock Life", "A Chorus Line", "One")
+For instance if you are covering ethnic dances or dance history in dance class, have a Spanish flamenco dancer, American Indian dancer, a Clogger, a Square dance group, etc.(Many times there are students in your school who can perform ethnic dances.
+Utilize them as a resource.) - When covering musical production numbers, have the choir teacher come to teach them the singing/vocal parts so they can get the true feeling of performing in the "chorus" of a musical (ex.
+"Annie", "Its a Hard Knock Life", "A Chorus Line", "One") - Have a costume/dress up day that enhances a theme you are covering in class (ex. let them wear western clothes/boots when covering square dance or country/western dances)

-- Have a costume/dress up day that enhances a theme you are covering in class (ex. let them wear western clothes/boots when covering square dance or country/western dances, etc.) - Even if students cannot afford tap shoes, you can budget for furniture taps and have students bring an old pair of hard soled shoes to put the taps on.
-They will have a great time with a tap unit. - Allow students to bring music to the class for stretching and warm up.
-They must submit to you a week in advance for your review/approval. - Utilize daily or weekly individual incentives either through extra credit points, awards/rewards (ribbons, certificates, even bubble gum!), or giving the class an extra 5 minutes to get dressed after a hard but productive workout.
-Just as your dance/drill team members respond to awards at camp, so will your classroom students. - When your class has been cooped up inside for several weeks, hold class outside on a pretty day for diversity. - Show a video of a movie or TV special that involves a majority of dance (World of Dance, So You Think You Can Dance, etc.) Utilizing current movies or dance TV shows will stimulate their interest. - Organize an end of year (semester) dance recital to be performed for a final grade during class testing time.
+- Even if students cannot afford tap shoes, you can budget for furniture taps and have students bring an old pair of hard soled shoes to put the taps on.
+They will have a great time with a tap unit. - Allow students to bring tapes from home for stretching and warm up. (they must bring to you a week in advance for your review/approval). - Utilize daily or weekly individual incentives either through extra credit points, awards/rewards (ribbons, certificates, even bubble gum!), or giving the class an extra 5 minutes to get dressed after a hard but productive workout.
+Just as your dance/drill team members respond to awards at camp, so will your classroom students. - When your class has been couped up inside for several weeks, hold class outside on a pretty day for diversity. - Show a video of a movie or special that involves a majority of dance.
+Utilizing current movies or dance videos will activate their interest. - Organize an end of year (semester) dance recital to be performed for a final grade during class testing time.
 Invite parents, administrators and study hall classes to attend.
-Feature some of your better student's original choreography as well as group performances of routines learned during the semester.
-Print a program that includes all student's names and acknowledgements.
+Feature some of your better original choreography as well as group performances of routines learned during the semester.
+Print a "program" (on the copy machine at school) that includes all students names and acknowledgements.

 Instilling an incentive for the students to look forward to each Friday will allow you to have a break as well as your students.
-Emphasize that these weekly "treats" are rewards for good behavior all week and can be taken away if they are not giving 100 % Monday through Thursday.
+Empahsize that these weekly "treats" are rewards for good behavior all week and can be taken away if they are not giving 100 % Monday through Thursday.
 Keep in mind that each of your classes will respond differently to various incentives.
 You may have to diversify your incentives from one class to the next and not be afraid to experiment with new ideas that will make your classes respond with positive enthusiasm.